perseus-aa/xml/README.md

 # xml
-Copies of the original XML metadata for Perseus Art and Archaeology
+Copies of the original XML metadata for Perseus Art and Archaeology.